j4mie/idiorm/README.markdown

 ##### Empty sets #####

 Occasionally you may find you need to always return an empty set.
-This is useful when validating non-database values (e.g. a custom Paris filter)
+This could be useful when validating non-database values but an instance of ORM needs to be returned (e.g. a custom Paris filter).

     $people = ORM::for_table('person')->none()->find_many();